Greignar/tiberius/README.md

 After flashing or resetting, the flashlight has the following brightness modes: 2%, 5%, 14%, 37%, 100%.
 The flashlight always starts with the mode of 14%.
 A single click switches the modes in order: 14%, 37%, 100%, 14%, etc. Modes 2% and 5% are available only by double-clicking.

 Fully customizable brightness in five modes with the ability to change the number of modes from one to five.
 The ability to quickly switch to the maximum and minimum levels of brightness.
 Battery charge indication.
 Battery discharge protection.
 Overheat protection (in time).
-SOS mode.
+User mode.

 In the selective setting mode, the following brightness levels (steps) are available: 0%, 2%, 5%, 14%, 37%, 100%.